 - In a shallow bowl add all purpose flour and sprinkle with pepper.
 Use about ¼ teaspoon pepper for every cup of flour you use.
 Toss your salted calamari with the flour so that there is an even, light coating of flour on each ring.

 - Pour enough vegetable oil into a deep frying pan so that it is 1 inch high.
 Heat oil over high heat.
 This is key.
 If the oil is not hot enough your flour will fall off your calamari rings and you will end up with naked calamari.
+The perfect temperature to cook the calamari is 170 degrees Celsius, or 330 degrees Fahrenheit.

 - Serve with a wedge of lemon and enjoy.